 is also run so that the version is recorded to the build log.
 However, warnings regarding out of date versions will be suppressed to reduce noise.

-The TerraformCLI task supports configuring the following public cloud providers.
+task supports configuring the following public cloud providers.
 The task supports configuring multiple providers simultaneously to support multi-cloud deployments.

-- aws - Authenticates via AWS Service Connection made available via the AWS Toolkit extension.
+- AWS - Authenticates via AWS Service Connection made available via the AWS Toolkit extension.

-- google - Authenticates via service account JSON formatted key file uploaded to Azure DevOps secure files.
+- Google - Authenticates via service account JSON formatted key file uploaded to Azure DevOps secure files.

 Azure Service Connection / Service Principal Integration